Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 Commit-Boost needs a configuration file detailing all the services that you want to run.
 Create a `cb-config.toml` and modify it depending on which modules you plan to run.

-- For a full explanation of all the fields, check out [here](https://github.com/Commit-Boost/commit-boost-client/blob/main/config.example.toml).
+- For a full explanation of all the fields, see the [annotated config example](https://github.com/Commit-Boost/commit-boost-client/blob/main/config.example.toml).
-- For some additional examples on config presets, check out [here](https://github.com/Commit-Boost/commit-boost-client/tree/main/examples/configs).
+- For some additional examples, see the [example config presets](https://github.com/Commit-Boost/commit-boost-client/tree/main/examples/configs).

 ## Minimal PBS setup on Hoodi